ta-19e/Users/README.md

 ### NB!
 It is now *required* to fill out the NEXTAUTH_SECRET variable for anything to work

-Make sure database is setup before attempting to access pages that depend on a database!!
+Make sure database is setup before attempting to access pages that depend on a database!!!

 First, run the development server: